WHO warns of increased COVID transmission in Europe | DW | 17.09.2020

 The WHO's regional director for Europe, Dr. Hans Kluge, said a recent surge of more than 50,000 cases in 24 hours across the continent "should serve as a wake-up call for all of us."
 That is higher than the daily peak of 43,000 on April 1.
 However, many nations have dramatically increased testing capacities in recent months.

-Kluge stated that people between 25 and 49 years old were the ones that were most likely to become infected with the illness, but added that there has been an increase in elderly people becoming infected, who tend to be most at risk of a serious or lethal bout of COVID-19.
+Dr. Kluge stated that people between 25 and 49 years old were the ones that were most likely to become infected with the illness in recent weeks, but added that there has been an increase in elderly people becoming infected, who tend to be most at risk of a serious or lethal bout of COVID-19.

 Read more: Germany: Coronavirus vaccine likely available by mid-2021